pablo33/Gideon/README.md

 ** 3rd party software: **
 This programs needs to run the following programs in your system:

- * Transmission, with rpc API for python3
+ * Transmission, with rpc API for python3.
+You can install it by typing:

+        sudo apt-get install python3-transmissionrpc

  * And as an option: Dropbox, Telegram, Drive, or some filesync desktop client

  ** Notes: **